ClusterWS/ClusterWS/README.md

     restartWorkerOnFail: if you need to restart workers on faults default is false,

-    brokerPort: port on which broker will communicate (change it only if default port is busy) default is 9346 }
+    brokerPort: port on which broker will communicate (change it only if default port is busy) default is 9346,

+    pingPongInterval: time between which will be send ping to the client in ms default is 20000 (20s) }
 ```